If you're looking to purchase a SIM only deal, explore our top three recommendations.

-Subscribing to a phone bundle allows you to make use of a new or refurbished phone in combination with a sim card subscription.
-When purchasing phone bundles, you will be required to commit for a longer period of time of 1 to 2 years during which you’ll be paying off the price of the phone.
+Subscribing to a phone bundle allows you to use a new or refurbished phone with a SIM card subscription.
+When purchasing phone bundles, you commit to a longer term of 1 to 2 years, during which you'll be paying off the phone's cost.

 Suitable for those:

-- Planning to purchase a new phone & get a sim card at once
+- Planning to purchase a new phone and get a SIM card at once

-- Interested in having their monthly phone payments distributed across a longer period of time
+- Interested in having their monthly phone payments distributed across a period

 The fastest option is getting a prepaid card.
-It’s usually a short-term solution for those planning to call, text & use data (mobiel internetten) for only 1 to 2 months.
-If you’re visiting the Netherlands as a tourist, this is definitely the option for you.
-Simply go to the nearest (super)market and select your desired prepaid card.
+It's usually a short-term solution for those planning to call, text, and use data (mobiel internetten) for only 1 to 2 months.
+If you plan to visit the Netherlands as a tourist, this is one of the best options.
+Go to the nearest (super)market and select your desired prepaid card.

 Suitable for those: